melechi/checkbox-matter-management-assessment/notes.md

 Dependencies are in place to ensure services report back as healthy (see HEALTHCHECK in Dockerfile or healthcheck block in docker-compose).

 Lastly there is a postgres (database) service with an additional seed service

-# Things I would improve.

-1) The frontend "Fields" don't have great type safety.
-Long term, I would think about pulling fields from the backend and using them in a safer way than relying on fixed text or constants.

-2)